With its calm harbors and scenic oceanfront,

 during the fall spawning season.

-beautiful, navigable waterways.
+its scenic, navigable waterways.
+From

 Map of